 When a Premise has an Interval Data Recorder (IDR) installed as part of a load research sample used for Load Profiling, and that Premise or that Premise’s Competitive Retailer elects to use its interval data for settlement purposes, it will be necessary to replace that Premise in the sample.
 It will be incumbent on ERCOT to coordinate this type of change with the TDSP, if appropriate.

-A Premise cannot be sampled for both a Load Profiling program and a special application program (e.g. Direct Load Control).
+A Premise cannot be sampled for both a Load Profiling program and a special application program.

 Responsibilities for Sampling in Support of Load Profiling